Gladstone Investment Co. (NASDAQ:GAIN) Short Interest Update

 Gladstone Investment Co.
-(NASDAQ:GAIN – Get Rating) was the target of a significant growth in short interest in May.
-As of May 31st, there was short interest totalling 376,800 shares, a growth of 48.1% from the May 15th total of 254,400 shares.
-Based on an average daily trading volume, of 109,600 shares, the days-to-cover ratio is presently 3.4 days.
-Approximately 1.2% of the shares of the stock are sold short.
+(NASDAQ:GAIN – Get Rating) was the target of a significant increase in short interest in May.
+As of May 31st, there was short interest totalling 376,800 shares, an increase of 48.1% from the May 15th total of 254,400 shares.
+Approximately 1.2% of the shares of the company are short sold.
+Based on an average daily volume of 109,600 shares, the days-to-cover ratio is currently 3.4 days.

-Separately, StockNews.com lowered Gladstone Investment from a “buy” rating to a “hold” rating in a research note on Wednesday, May 18th.
+A number of large investors have recently added to or reduced their stakes in GAIN.
+Lazard Asset Management LLC purchased a new position in Gladstone Investment in the 1st quarter worth about $30,000.
+Bank of America Corp DE lifted its holdings in shares of Gladstone Investment by 100.9% during the 2nd quarter.
+Bank of America Corp DE now owns 3,485 shares of the investment management company’s stock valued at $50,000 after buying an additional 1,750 shares during the last quarter.
+Hardy Reed LLC acquired a new stake in shares of Gladstone Investment during the 1st quarter valued at about $112,000.
+Millennium Management LLC acquired a new stake in shares of Gladstone Investment during the 2nd quarter valued at about $146,000.
+Finally, BNP Paribas Arbitrage SA lifted its holdings in shares of Gladstone Investment by 1,826.8% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 9,634 shares of the investment management company’s stock valued at $155,000 after buying an additional 9,134 shares during the last quarter.
+11.75% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently disclosed a dividend, which will be paid on Wednesday, June 15th.
-Shareholders of record on Monday, June 6th will be given a $0.12 dividend.
+The company also recently announced a dividend, which will be paid on Wednesday, June 15th.
+Investors of record on Monday, June 6th will be issued a dividend of $0.12 per share.
 The ex-dividend date of this dividend is Friday, June 3rd.
-Gladstone Investment’s dividend payout ratio (DPR) is currently 29.22%.
+Gladstone Investment’s payout ratio is currently 29.22%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in GAIN.
-Lazard Asset Management LLC acquired a new stake in Gladstone Investment in the 1st quarter valued at about $30,000.
-Bank of America Corp DE raised its holdings in Gladstone Investment by 100.9% in the 2nd quarter.
-Bank of America Corp DE now owns 3,485 shares of the investment management company’s stock valued at $50,000 after acquiring an additional 1,750 shares during the last quarter.
-Hardy Reed LLC purchased a new stake in shares of Gladstone Investment in the 1st quarter valued at approximately $112,000.
-Millennium Management LLC purchased a new stake in shares of Gladstone Investment in the 2nd quarter valued at approximately $146,000.
-Finally, BNP Paribas Arbitrage SA grew its stake in shares of Gladstone Investment by 1,826.8% in the 1st quarter.
-BNP Paribas Arbitrage SA now owns 9,634 shares of the investment management company’s stock valued at $155,000 after buying an additional 9,134 shares during the period.
-Hedge funds and other institutional investors own 11.75% of the company’s stock.
+Separately, StockNews.com cut shares of Gladstone Investment from a “buy” rating to a “hold” rating in a research note on Wednesday, May 18th.

 About Gladstone Investment (Get Rating)